AnushaPB/anushapb.github.io/_pages/teaching.md

 This is a collection of open-source vignettes (mini-tutorials) that I’ve created on various topics.
 They are designed as practical, step-by-step guides, but are more informal and less broadly applicable than my full workshop materials.

 - [**Spatial Regression in R**](/vignettes/spatial_regression/)
-  A walkthrough of implementing different spatial regression models in R to model genetic diversity.
+  A walkthrough implementing different spatial regression models in R to model genetic diversity.

 - [**Functional programming in R**](vignettes/functional_R/)
   An introduction to using functional programming techniques (e.g., `purrr`, `map` functions) to write cleaner, more efficient R code.